jadecobra/python_tdd_exercises/source/truth_table/projects/car.rst

 test_key_not_close_brake_pressed_w_gear
 *********************************************************************************

-The :ref:`truth table` for when the key is :red:`NOT close` to the ignition and the brake is being :green:`pressed` is
+The :ref:`truth table` for if the key is :red:`NOT close` to the ignition and the brake is being :green:`pressed` is

 ==========  ================  ==================  ==================  ==========
 key         brake             start               gear                output